 infection – you may have had an infection, such as gastroenteritis, that trigged the IBS.

 What are the symptoms of IBS?

-- Bowel movements that occur more or less often than usual.
+Having bowel movements more or less often than usual

-- Diarrhoea – having loose, watery stools three or more times a day and feeling urgency to have a bowel movement.
+diarrhoea – having loose, watery stools (poo) 3 or more times a day and feeling urgency to have a bowel movement

-- Constipation – having fewer than three bowel movements a week.
-During a bowel movement, stools can be hard, dry, and small, making them difficult to pass.
+constipation – having fewer than 3 bowel movements a week.
+Stools can be hard, dry and small, making them difficult to pass.
 Some people find it painful and often have to strain to have a bowel movement.